Talk Story with Carole Moon

 Became a caregiver for my daughters’ father with Alzheimers for a number of years who is now in a skilled nursing home.

-*In an effort to preserve and document HTMC’s history, the Newsletter Committee is looking for more old timer members to contribute to this ongoing Talk Story Series.
+*In an effort to preserve and document HTMC’s history, the Newsletter Committee is looking for more long-time members to contribute to this ongoing Talk Story Series.
 If you would like to contribute please email firstname.lastname@example.org Mahalo!